angelacuahutle/Art_Content_Capstone/README.md

 ### Usage

 For local development fire up the server in `localhost:3000` using:

 ```
 rails s
 ```

+Please add the proper credentials in the ```application.yml``` file.
+Make sure you don't share these with anyone as these are your private keys to access the project's AWS image features.

 ### Test the application

 You can make sure everything is fine by using the following command: